TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

    For Methods and Properties we use a notation called *lowerCamelCase*: The first letter is lower case and all other parts are added without blank or underscore in upper case.
-This is a convention used in Extbase (as well as FLOW3).
+This is a convention used in Extbase.

 We can also switch on the engine (:php:`startEngine()`), travel with the ship to the